Woman at Point Zero: Plot summary

-High with the sense of her new freedom, Firdaus walks the streets until she is picked up by a high-profile Arabian prince, who she refuses until he agrees to her price of 3,000 pounds.
+High with the sense of her new freedom, Firdaus walks the streets until she is picked up by a prince, whom she refuses until he agrees to her price of 3,000 pounds.
 As soon as the transaction is over, she tells him that she killed a man.
 He does not believe her, but she scares him to the point that he is convinced.
 The prince has her arrested and Firdaus is sentenced to death.

-Firdaus says that she has been sentenced to death because they were afraid to let her live, for: "My life means their death.
-My death means their life.
-They want to live."
-As she is finishing her story, armed policemen come for her, and the psychiatrist sits, stunned, as Firdaus is taken to be executed, and realizes that Firdaus has more courage than her.
+As Firdaus finishes her story, armed policemen take her to be executed, and the psychiatrist sits, stunned, and realizes that Firdaus is more courageous than her.

 Literary significance and reception

 Critics have praised Saadawi for exposing the subjugation of women in Middle Eastern societies, but Wen-Chin Ouyang notes that Saadawi's work and its popularity in Western countries is regarded with suspicion by Arab critics, who contend that Saadawi perpetuates negative Western stereotypes of Arab-Islamic male violence and domination and that her work has been neglected due to its literary shortcomings.